 At Key Stage 4 (Years 10 & 11) all pupils study the core subjects together with the subject choices they make from a wide range of options.
 The core subjects include Religious Education, English (including English Literature), Mathematics, Science, Physical Education and a PSHCE Guidance Programme.
 Pupils may choose three subjects from our broad range.
 An increasing range of vocational subjects is offered at Key Stage 4 including Business Studies, Engineering, IMedia and BTEC Sport.
 More detailed information on optional subjects can be found from the individual subject pages.

 The government announced in early 2014 that GCSE’s and A-levels would be reformed beginning with English and Maths GCSE.

-- they have been designed for a two-year period of study
+- they are designed for a two-year period of study

-- they will be linear, so students will take all of their exams at the end of the course
+- they are linear, so students will take all of their exams at the end of the course

-- non-exam assessment will be removed or reduced in the majority of GCSEs
+- non-exam assessment has been removed or reduced in the majority of GCSEs

-- they will have a new grading scale from 9 to 1
+- they have a new grading scale from 9 to 1

 Further information can be found by searching “gcse and a-level reform’ at www.gov.uk or typing the following address into your search browser; www.gov.uk/government/uploads/system/uploads/attachment_data/file/465873/your_qualification_our_regulation.pdf